 GCSE Geography provides students with a solid foundation to go on and study a range of A level subjects and is highly regarded by universities.
-It also complements a range of subjects including, English, Science, Maths, History and other humanities subjects.
-Geography is a very important subject that will help you to make sense of the world we live in.
+It also complements a range of subjects including, History, Religious Studies, English, Science and Maths.
+Geography is a very important subject that will help you to make sense of the world we livein.
 We deal with topical issues such as sustainability and major physical events such as earthquakes and floods.
-Universities and employers value Geography and the skills that Geography students develop, such as the ability to think critically, to question, to communicate well-both verbally and in writing.
-Geographers are confident users of maps and GIS; they can manipulate statistics and interpret graphs.
+Universities and employers value Geography and the skills that Geography students develop, such as the ability to think critically, to question, to communicate well both verbally and in writing.
+Geographers are confident users of mapsand GIS; they can manipulate statistics and interpret graphs.
 Geographers are recognised as being numerate as well as literate.
 They also understand the enquiry processes and can carry out independent fieldwork investigations.